Rui Andrade (racing driver): 2022: WEC and first victory

-The following season, the Angolan competed in the World Endurance Championship on a full-time basis, partnering Ferdinand Habsburg and Norman Nato at RealTeam by WRT.
+The following season, Andrade competed in the World Endurance Championship on a full-time basis, partnering Ferdinand Habsburg and Norman Nato at RealTeam by WRT.
 Having taken two podiums in the opening two races, the outfit experienced a disappointing Le Mans, finishing 17th in class.
 That result was quickly forgotten, with Andrade and his teammates taking victory at the 6 Hours of Monza, thus making Andrade the first Angolan to win an FIA-sanctioned World Championship race.
 A pair of top-five finishes ended their season, with the team ending up fourth in the championship.

 In addition, Andrade raced in the Michelin Endurance Cup races of the IMSA SportsCar Championship, where he took three class podiums including a victory at Petit Le Mans for Tower Motorsport alongside Louis Delétraz and John Farano.

 Andrade would win the LMP2 class here at the 2023 6 Hours of Spa-Francorchamps.

 2023: Return to WRT and WEC Title

 Andrade returned to Team WRT for the 2023 WEC season, where he would be driving alongside 2022 Prema teammates Louis Delétraz and Robert Kubica.
 Andrade also took on a full-season effort in the European Le Mans Series with Inter Europol Competition, where he joined Olli Caldwell and Jonathan Aberdein.

 After starting the WEC campaign with a fifth-placed finish at Sebring, Andrade and his teammates began their title charge at Portimão, scoring a podium as a result of a late-race overtake by Delétraz for third place.
-The 6 Hours of Spa-Francorchamps provided even more momentum, with the #41 taking their first victory of the season.
-At the 24 Hours of Le Mans, Andrade, Kubica and Delétraz managed to finish second, missing out only to the #34 of Inter Europol Competition, before expanding their championship lead at Monza, where another third place would be added to their tally.
+The 6 Hours of Spa-Francorchamps provided even more momentum, with the No. 41 taking their first victory of the season.
+At the 24 Hours of Le Mans, Andrade, Kubica and Delétraz managed to finish second, missing out only to the No. 34 of Inter Europol Competition, before expanding their championship lead at Monza, where another third place would be added to their tally.
 Despite a collision with Josh Pierson during his opening stint, Andrade managed to help his squad to victory at the 6 Hours of Fuji, which put them in a near-championship-clinching position going into the season finale in Bahrain.
-There, both WRTs ran at the front, and with an issue at the final pit stop throwing the sister #31 car to second, the #41 crew were able to cross the finish line first, thereby winning the final championship of the LMP2 class in the WEC.
+There, both WRTs ran at the front, and with an issue at the final pit stop throwing the sister No. 31 car to second, the No. 41 crew were able to cross the finish line first, thereby winning the final championship of the LMP2 class in the WEC.